linniux/atsd-api-php/Meters.md

-# Meters application.
+# Meters application

 This application shows you how to use atsd-api-php client with a real use case.
 Read more about this use case on [axibase.com]

 To implement it, execute the following steps:

-## Install [atsd-api-php] client.
+## Install [atsd-api-php] client

 Make sure you set the right ATSD user and password in atsd-api-php/atsdPHP/atsd.ini

 ## Create User Accounts

-To create the users who will be authorized to access this application, run the following commands
+To create the users who will be authorized to access this application, run the following commands:

 ```bash
 $ touch atsd-api-php/meters/.htpasswd